Gardener pulling dandelion out from the grass

 The Andersons Barricade Professional-Grade Granular Pre-Emergent Weed Control – Covers up to 5,800 sq ft (18 lb)

-• Barricade professional-grade pre-emergent weed control is designed to prevent weeds, and will not aid in eliminating existing weeds.
+• Designed to prevent weeds; will not aid in eliminating existing weeds

-• DG Pro formulation allows for more particles per square inch of chemical – leads to better control of weeds
+• DG Pro formulation allows for more particles per square inch and superior performance

 The Nature of Weeds